AdamRalph123/cars-and-coffee/README.md

 I got some of my information from https://www.w3schools.com/

-I would like to thank you for taking your time to read my README file.
+I would like to thank you for taking your time to read my README file for my first project.